KathleenScriver/nordstrom_code_challenge/README.md

 Currently, the sort by date functionality puts the items in order from least to most recent.
 In future iterations, I'd rather this be a sort option where no matter which filter you're on (tag), you can have the option to then sort by date.

-The lambda code here was copied and pasted from my AWS Lambda Console and is for display purposes only.
+The lambda code in this repo was copied and pasted from my AWS Lambda Console and is for display purposes only.

 ### Live App Usage
 ![](assets/nordstromGiphy.gif)